Approximate Sparsity Pattern Recovery: Information-Theoretic Lower Bounds: Abstract

 \section{Abstract}

-Recovery of the sparsity pattern (or support) of a sparse vector from a small number of noisy linear projections (or samples) is a common problem that arises in signal processing and statistics.
+Recovery of the sparsity pattern (or support) of an unknown sparse vector from a small number of noisy linear measurements is an important problem in compressed sensing.
 In this paper, the high-dimensional setting is considered.
-It is shown that if the sampling rate and per-sample signal-to-noise ratio (SNR) are finite constants independent of the length of the vector, then the optimal sparsity pattern estimate will have a constant fraction of errors.
-Lower bounds on the sampling rate needed to attain a desired fraction of errors are given in terms of the SNR and various key parameters of the unknown vector.
+It is shown that if the measurement rate and per-sample signal-to-noise ratio (SNR) are finite constants independent of the length of the vector, then the optimal sparsity pattern estimate will have a constant fraction of errors.
+Lower bounds on the measurement rate needed to attain a desired fraction of errors are given in terms of the SNR and various key parameters of the unknown vector.
 The tightness of the bounds in a scaling sense, as a function of the SNR and the fraction of errors, is established by comparison with existing achievable bounds.
 Near optimality is shown for a wide variety of practically motivated signal models.